nickreiter98/agentic-process-automation/README.md

 **Streamlit:** To execute the software with a nice GUI, you have to run the programm with `streamlit run app_st.py` in your shell

+**Terminal** Enter into your terminal `python3 app.py`.
+Then you can interact with the console and type in your desired workflow to execute

 **Test:** To run tests on your local machine, please move to the directory test `cd test` and then start the test script with `python3 app_test.py`.
 You can change the textual workflows to test in the `workflow_description.csv` file.
 It stores the output of a run in pdf.